provenancetech/pti-platform-sdks/ts/README.md

 ## Getting Started
 ### Initialize PTI Client
+You can either pass the path to your private key or directly the private key value. \
 You can initialize the PTI SDK by providing the parameters directly:

 #### Typescript